Prajwal270/MongoDB-Tutorial-Notes/README.md

 Extract it from zip file
 Open the folder containing the file in a vscode
 Open the vs code terminal and run the following commands
+### Steps

+- Download the whole repository
+- Extract it from zip file and save it in a folder
+- Open the folder containing the file in a vscode
+- Open the VScode terminal Or open the folder location in cmd
+- Run the following commands

 ```bash